1,000+ Opportunities

 Clear research question

-Compelling rationale
+Compelling rationale for the research

-Thorough review of research
+Thorough literature review

 Scoring criteria used to review proposals for this grant.